Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 1. Make the agent read less useless stuff.
 2. Buy a "100% LEGIT Claude/Cortex UNLIMITED TOKEN ACCOUNT" from `token_wizard_94`, whose profile picture is a Lamborghini containing an NFT ape.

+[Grey-market Claude proxies are real](https://www.tomshardware.com/tech-industry/artificial-intelligence/chinese-grey-market-sells-claude-api-access-at-90-percent-off-through-proxy-networks-that-harvest-user-data): pooled promos, stolen credentials, model swapping and operators keeping your prompts.
+My less-proven theory, after [ThePrimeagen covered Mini Shai-Hulud](https://www.youtube.com/watch?v=Ws-Nc9S8i_Y), is that supply-chain worms feed part of this market: poison package, scrape keys, hide access behind proxy.
+[The worm is documented](https://www.akamai.com/blog/security-research/mini-shai-hulud-worm-returns-goes-public); the resale hop is me connecting dots.
+Please don't cite me in court.

 What if, instead of buying questionable tokens, we stopped sending the same useless context in the first place ?

 Why should an agent spend 15 minutes doing `grep -> read -> wrong file -> grep again` when the repository already contains enough structure to route the query?

-As a software engineer i use to work on huge codebases, and i had this idea stuck in my head for weeks... agents repeatedly read the same 14 files after context compaction between prompts... for me this is not optimal, you are actualy paying for amnesia.
+As a software engineer working on huge codebases, i had this idea stuck in my head for weeks: after compaction, agents read the same 14 files again.
+This is not optimal... you are actualy paying for amnesia.

-So, on a Friday night, between 2 drinks of Heineken, i started working on [**radar**](https://github.com/sanix-darker/radar), a small Rust tool which compiles a repository into a committed navigation layer.
-No cloud, embeddings, database, API key or model required for the useful part.
+So, on a Friday night and two Heinekens later, i started building [**radar**](https://github.com/sanix-darker/radar).
+The repo is private for now; i share access on request because i am not ready to donate it to every AI web scraper yet.

-### NOT MY INITIAL ORIGINAL IDEA
+### NOT MY ORIGINAL IDEA, SORRY YVAN

-The first spark came from a friend of mine [**Yvan**](https://gtindo.dev/posts/gt-workflow-presentation/).
+The first spark came from my friend [**Yvan**](https://gtindo.dev/posts/gt-workflow-presentation/).
 His workflow starts an agent with a `MAP.md` instead of letting it rediscover the whole house.
-This is the correct instinct.
+He was right about the first five minutes.

 But what if one giant mapping file is still too heavy/FAT ?
 It gets loaded, cached, forgotten, loaded again... congratulations, we compressed the repo into a second bill.